yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 5. Output the AnyCrsPolygon

-The **convertBinGrid** endpoint outputs these schema fragments for convenience so that they can be written to the SeismicBinGrid during ingest.
+~~The **convertBinGrid** endpoint outputs these schema fragments for convenience so that they can be written to the SeismicBinGrid during ingest.~~

-// this is the closed polygon, using 5 points (last point is copy of first point), an outer rim, meaning re-ordered to be drawable in counter-clockwise point order.
+The following is the closed polygon, using 5 points (last point is copy of first point), an outer rim, meaning re-ordered to be drawable in counter-clockwise point order.
+Technically the edges might have to be densified for correct mapping the locations drawn in WGS 84 / Web Mercator.
+However, this is not considered necessary because that representation is only for search and discovery.

 <details><summary>SeismicBinGrid Spatial Area (click to expand)</summary>